sshane/opParams/README.md

    CAMERA_OFFSET = op_params.get('camera_offset')
    ```
 3. Param class arguments explaination:
-   - `Param(1., NUMBER, live=True)`: No matter how often you use opParams's `.get()` function to get this param, it will update only once per second (from opEdit for example).
+   - `Param(1., NUMBER)`: No matter how often you use opParams's `.get()` function on this param, it will update only once per 10 seconds (customizable in the base `Param` class).
-   - `Param(1., NUMBER)`: Not specifying live will let the parameter update every 10 seconds (customizable in the base `Param` class)
+   - `Param(1., NUMBER, live=True)`: Same thing as above, but the update frequency is reduced to 1 second.
+It also will show up in opEdit in the special **live!** menu.
    - `Param(False, bool, static=True)`: Only specifying `static=True` tells opParams to never refresh its value from the file it's stored in.
 Great for a toggle used on openpilot startup.
+It's only read on opParams initialization.
 4. **Important**: for variables you want to be live tunable, you need to use the `op_params.get()` function to set the variable on each update.
 So for example, with classes, you need to initialize opParams and the variable in the `__init__` function, and then in the class's update function, set it again at the top.
 Here's a fake example for longcontrol.py:
 ```python
 from common.op_params import opParams